En Español

 Liberated Land Cooperative

-Support to for the creation of a compelling docu-series that showcases the journey of Afro-Indigenous farmers forming a cooperative to combat Food Apartheid, and shares how these farmers draw upon their ancestral wisdom to cultivate crops in harmony with the land, heal ecosystems, and combat the impacts of climate change.
+Liberated Land Cooperative’s mission is to teach communities of color to identify and stand in their own power, while addressing food insecurity in their immediate communities.
+Community activists use the tools of organizing, popular education, culture and the arts, to create grassroots systemic change to achieve food justice.
+Wildseeds Grant funds support the creation of a compelling docu-series that showcases the journey of Afro-Indigenous farmers forming a cooperative to combat Food Apartheid, and shares how these farmers draw upon their ancestral wisdom to cultivate crops in harmony with the land, heal ecosystems, and combat the impacts of climate change.

 Porcupine, SD